 I have carried out field experiments in developing countries to understand the behavioral barriers to hygienic practices in rural settings and the potential impact of innovative micro-finance contracts, business training and mentorship programs on entrepreneurial growth.
 My ongoing work includes studying the longer-term effects of an unconditional cash transfer (UCT) program on women’s agency in household decision-making through the use of lab-in-the-field experiments.

 I received my PhD in Agricultural & Resource Economics from the University of Maryland, College Park, where my research was supported by a Dean’s Fellowship as well as the Bruce and Mary Ann Gardner Dissertation Enhancement Award.
-I have also received external research grants from DFID Private Enterprise Development in Low Income Countries (PEDL) and the World Bank.
-I work as a consultant at the Africa Gender Innovation Lab at the World Bank.
-Previously, I worked as a Research Coordinator at Innovations for Poverty Action.
+I have also received external research grants from DFID Private Enterprise Development in Low Income Countries (PEDL) , the International Growth Center and the World Bank.

 I love hiking, playing football and trying out (usually, unsuccessfully) new tunes on my guitar.